pat-marty/the-local-ibex-source/README.md

 Here are some instructions for creating new website pages.
 Note that all text is created using Markdown.
 For a quick crash course in how to properly format things in Markdown, see [here](https://www.markdownguide.org/cheat-sheet/).

+1. Create a new directory where your images will be stored
+    - Eg. Adding the directory `/content/en/docs/hiking/dufourspitze/`
-1. Create a new markdown (`.md` file extension) file in the respective directory under `/content/en/docs/`
+2. Create a new markdown `index.md` file in the respective directory under `/content/en/docs/<TOUR_NAME>`
-    - Eg. Adding a hike for the Dufourspitze would involve creating the file `/content/en/docs/hiking/dufourspitze.md`
+    - Eg. Adding a hike for the Dufourspitze would involve creating the file `/content/en/docs/hiking/dufourspitze/index.md`
     - It is recommended to make a copy of the `_template.md` file and then rename it to the above so that you have a starting point to work from
     - Make sure that the names of your files follow the naming conventions outlined below
-2. Create a new directory where your images will be stored
-    - Eg. Adding the directory `/content/en/docs/hiking/dufourspitze/` for the above example
 3. Write the article in the Markdown file.
 Be sure to fill out the header information at the top of the Markdown file especially:
     - `title`
     - `description`